getty-zig/getty.so/pages/api/serializer.md

 ## Description

-`getty.Serializer` specifies the behavior of a serializer.
+`getty.Serializer` is an interface that specifies the behavior of a serializer.

 ## Synopsis